EverythingSmartHome/everything-presence-one/static/updating.md

 {: .warning-title }
 If you do not see a "Connect" button below, use a supported web browser like Google Chrome.

+{: .warning-title }
+After clicking the "Connect" button, if the browser does not propose you "USB Serial ..." or you are having this error `Failed to execute 'open' on 'SerialPort': Failed to open serial port.`: please install the CH340 driver.
+The installer will propose you driver install links after trying to reconnect and not selecting a serial port.

 <div class="radios">
   <label>
     <input type="radio" name="type" value="everything-presence-one" checked/>